defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 - It MUST lock the ETH amount on the `SharedLockbox` when on a deposit transaction with value greater than zero

-- Only MUST lock ETH if the `OptimismPortal` is authorized to interact with the `SharedLockbox`.

 - It MUST unlock the ETH amount being withdrawn from the `SharedLockbox` if it is greater than zero

-- Only MUST unlock ETH if the `OptimismPortal` is authorized to interact with the `SharedLockbox`.

-- It MUST NOT hold any ETH balance from any deposit transaction if the `OptimismPortal` is authorized to interact with the `SharedLockbox`.
+- It MUST NOT hold any ETH balance from any deposit transaction.